pallets/flask/docs/foreword.rst

 ---------------------

-The micro in microframework for me means on the one hand being small in size, complexity but on the other hand also that the complexity of the applications that are written with these frameworks do not exceed a certain size.
+The micro in microframework for me means on the one hand being small in size and complexity but on the other hand also that the complexity of the applications that are written with these frameworks do not exceed a certain size.
 A microframework like Flask sacrifices a few things in order to be approachable and to be as concise as possible.